Imports

 Discrimination

-Discrimination can be assessed using the c-statistic (which for most analyses is equivalent to the Area Under the Receiver Opperator Curve).
-Package such as sklearn already include functionality to calculate the c-statistic, but typically do not provide matchingconfidence intervals.
-Here we implement a large sample size solution for the confidence interval (noting that large sample size in statistics is often relatively small, something about 30-40 cases and control).
-Alternative, in small sample size settings, a boostrapped based confidence interval might perform better (using the current implementation or the sklearn solution).
+Discrimination can be assessed using the c-statistic (which for most binary classification problems is equivalent to the Area Under the Receiver Operating Characteristic Curve).
+Packages such as sklearn already include functionality to calculate the c-statistic, but typically do not provide matching confidence intervals.
+Here we implement a large sample size solution for the confidence interval (noting that large sample size in statistics is often relatively small, something like 30–40 cases and controls).
+Alternatively, in small sample size settings, a bootstrap-based confidence interval might perform better (using the current implementation or the sklearn solution) - please refer to the stats-misc resampling module.

 [5]: